0xffsec/webdojo/README.md

 …
 ```

-If your pentesting machine lives in a different VM
+If your pentesting machine lives in a different VM,
-add a new adaptor attached to the newly created network.
+add it a new adaptor attached to the newly created network.

 ![VirtualBox Network Dialog](./assets/vb_network.png)

-The ip has te be set manually inside the vm.
+    The IP has to be manually set inside the VM.

+## Other Considerations

+#### Why Docker Compose

+Containers were initially built and started
+by iterating through a YAML file.
+Implementing Docker Compose
+removed complexity from the provisioner
+while adding flexibility for deployment.
+This modularization allows not only to deploy on a VM
+but on any system running Docker.

 ## Contributing